TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 6/Genesis 6.2.md

 ---

-that the sons of God saw the daughters of men that they were fair; and they took them wives of all that they chose.
+that God's sons saw that men's daughters were beautiful, and they took for themselves wives of all that they chose.